top of page

 ARTISANAL TECHNIQUES

-Traditional cleaning and bespoke restoration, without compromising on the authenticity of traditional methods.
+Traditional Persian carpet cleaning and bespoke restoration, without compromising on the authenticity of traditional methods.

 100% CUSTOMIZED QUOTE